MSRConnections/Azure-training-course/Content/Storage/StorageHOL (Azure CLI).md

 - Create storage accounts using the Azure Portal
 - Create storage containers using the Azure CLI
-- Create blobs using the Azure CLI
+- Upload blobs to storage using the Azure CLI
+- Download blobs from storage using the Azure Portal
 - Automate common storage tasks by scripting CLI commands
 - Delete storage accounts using the Azure Resource Manager